-The increasing impacts of climate change are exacerbating the risk factors for disasters such as bushfires.
+The increasing impacts of climate change are exacerbating the risk factors associated with disasters such as bushfires.
 Individuals and organisations must learn to respond to emergencies, survive and recover from humanitarian crises that are beyond their current expertise.

 This course is significant for individuals and the public interested in gaining knowledge about reducing their vulnerability to bushfires, effective coping strategies in the aftermath of a bushfire event and building resilience in the face of future disasters.

 - Identify drivers of bushfire risks

 - Assess the various mechanisms through which bushfires attack